radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/01-postgres-recommendations.md

 ### User/schema/tablespace

-Before initializing the database from the iGRC studio, it's necessary to have created a user dedicated to the Brainwave solution.
+Before initializing the database from the iGRC studio, it's necessary to have created a user dedicated to the Identity Analytics solution.

 We also recommend the creation of a dedicated "tablespace" and "schema" for this user.